 If you come to UTS as an exchange student, you are not required to pay tuition fees to UTS, but will still pay your regular fees at your home university.

-The UTS Study Abroad and Visiting Research Students Program (VRS) tuition fee is a flat fee for up to 24 UTS credit points:
+The UTS Study Abroad Program (24 UTS credit points) and the Visiting Research Students Program (VRS) tuition fee for 24 UTS credit points is:

 The UTS Study Abroad 18 (18 UTS credit points, usually 3 UTS subjects*) tuition fee for 18 credit points is:

 - Students enrolled in the UTS Study Abroad Program and the UTS Study Abroad 18 Program who undertake subjects or credit points in addition to the number listed above will incur an additional fee per credit point of enrolment.
-Tuition fees above the limits will be charged at A$400 per credit point in 2016, and A$412 per credit point in 2017.
+Tuition fees above the limits will be charged at A$412 per credit point in 2018 and 2019.

 - Tuition fees do not include the cost of your books or other course materials.